These photography composition tips for beginners show you simple techniques you can use to instantly improve your DIY product photography.

 Look for the use of composition and design elements in product photos online, and think about what might work for your brand.

 Experiment with those concepts in your own product photos.
 Arrange your subject to explore composition rules including the rule of thirds and the golden triangle.
 Try out different ways to use design elements such as line, color, shape, light, texture and negative space in your photos.

-It will take some time to find a look you love, but once you do find the right combination of composition and design elements for your brand, you can use that style over and over to create a cohesive look across all of your product photos.
+It will take some time to find a look you love.
+Once you do find the right combination of composition and design elements for your brand, they can be incorporated into a photography style guide which you can use to create a cohesive look across all of your product photos.